 - Intense Upper Body Training – Upper Body Crush Lifts

 - Intro to Nail Bending

 - Rolling Frying Pans and Managing Radiant Tension

 - Push Pull Workout for Powerful Upper Body Strength

 This entry was posted on Tuesday, July 20th, 2010 at 11:17 pm and is filed under advanced kettlebell training feats, feats of strength, how to improve fitness and conditioning, kettlebell training, strength training workouts, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson